Cartrack Tech Lead

 Fleet Telematics & Cartrack Product

 Most candidates won't know the domain.
-Showing you've thought about the product and its technical challenges signals initiative and seniority.
+Showing you've thought about the product and its technical challenges — including the cloud architecture behind it — signals initiative and seniority.

 How would you design the data pipeline for ingesting real-time GPS telemetry from millions of IoT devices?